Francisco Oller: Legacy and remembrance

 Oller was responsible for bringing Realism and Impressionism to San Juan.
 Combining them with the artistic traditions of San Juan, he revolutionized the school of painting in Puerto Rico and throughout the Caribbean region.
 Oller also helped bring outside world events by drawing them and displaying them publicly.
 Many Puerto Rican artists have followed in Oller's footsteps, including Ramón Fradé (1875-1954) and Miguel Pou (1880-1968).

 The municipality of Cataño in Puerto Rico, named a high school after him, and the City of New York renamed P.S.61 in The Bronx P.S.
 Francisco Oller.
-There is also a Francisco Oller Library in the School of Plastic Arts and Design of Puerto Rico (Escuela de Artes Plásticas y Diseño de Puerto Rico) in Old San Juan.
+There is also a Francisco Oller Library in the Escuela de Artes Plásticas y Diseño de Puerto Rico (School of Plastic Arts and Design of Puerto Rico) in Old San Juan.
 The Francisco Oller Museum, where many artists, such as Tomás Batista, exhibit their work, is located in the city of Bayamón.
 In Buffalo, New York there is a Francisco Oller and Diego Rivera Museum of Art where Manuel Rivera-Ortiz and other artists have exhibited their work.